 Frequently Asked Questions

-Does Google Sheets support crypto?
+Does Google Sheets support crypto tracking?

 How do you keep track of a crypto portfolio?